stencila/website/src/learn/languages/mini.md

 ## Functions

+> :sparkles: Currently, defining custom functions in Mini, like described below, will not work.
+We are working on implementing this feature.
+However,
+> you can use functions that are either built-in in Mini (see below) or have been written as an external Mini library and registered.

+> :sparkles: Currently, only single expression functions can be defined in Mini.
+It is likely that multi-expression function bodies will be possible in the future.

 To define a function in Mini you need to use the `function` keyword.
 A simple example is a function So, our simple function for _pi_ above could be written in Mini using: